May Membership Luncheon & Awards

 Elizabeth has done so much over the past two years that it’s difficult to encapsulate it all in a few paragraphs.
 During 24 months of uncertainty and, at least early on, near-constant change as our understanding of this disease grew and evolved, Elizabeth has provided the foundation of BJWCH’s ability to weather this pandemic and care for each other and the communities we serve.

-We celebrated Four Ribbon Cuttings in March 2024!
+We celebrated Two Ribbon Cuttings in March 2025!

-2024 Annual Awards Dinner and Auction - Tropical Paradise
+2025 Annual Awards Dinner & Auction - Sunset Rodeo

-3rd Annual Rock 'N Roll Bingo - Sponsored by First Mid Bank & Trust
+4th Annual Rock 'N' Roll Bingo - Sponsored by First Mid Bank & Trust

 More Posts